 - Each semester, students must update the Departmental Student Progress Database.
 If this is not completed, students will receive an unsatisfactory rating in research until such time as they fill in their progress in research for the semester. - Students must satisfactorily complete and defend a master's thesis by the end of their 3rd year of the program. - Students must satisfactorily complete and defend a dissertation project, typically before or during the clinical internship year, and prior to the end of the 7th year of program enrollment. - In the rare instance that students fail to make satisfactory progress towards the goals proposed in their research outline, they may receive an unsatisfactory evaluation and in extreme cases may be terminated from the program. - The 5th year of graduate training at UM is designed for students to devote their full time to research.
 This is intended for students who are planning on a research career and wish to focus on research and publications to build their research portfolio.
 The 5th year is not intended for students who are falling behind in other requirements (e.g., dissertation proposal, achieving required clinical hours, etc.), and funding for the 5th year of training is not automatically guaranteed.
 By the end of the 3rd year of training (or even earlier), students who wish to stay for a 5th year should work out a research plan with their research advisor.
-Additionally, clinical students planning to stay for a 5th year must apply for external grant funding for at least one year of dissertation work (or for one year's full support at some earlier point in their graduate program).
-Applying for external grant funding is also strongly encouraged for clinical students planning to stay for four years, but it is not required. - Information on additional research funding sources for graduate students are outlined in the comprehensive Guide to Graduate Research Funding Opportunities.
+Applying for external grant funding is strongly encouraged for all clinical students, but it is not required. - Information on research funding sources for graduate students are outlined in the comprehensive Guide to Graduate Research Funding Opportunities.
 This guide can be found in the Grad Students folder on the psychology server: \\datastore01.psy.miami.edu\Groups\Grad Students\Research and Funding.